15th July 2019

 The Back-UP consortium will receive €5.13 million from the EU in 3 years to create a prognostic model to underpin more efficient management of neck and low back pain based on the digital representation of multidimensional clinical information and on simulations of the outcomes of possible interventions.

 The BodyPass project aims to break barriers between health and consumer goods sectors and to eliminate the current data silos.
 The main objective is to foster exchange, linking and re-use, as well as to integrate 3D data assets from the two sectors.
 For this, BodyPass will adapt and create tools that allow a secure exchange of information between data owners, companies and subjects (patients and customers).
 BodyPass total budget is € 3.11 million in 3 years, and partners will receive € 2.55 million from the EU.
-3 out of 7 (43%) BodyPass partners are EIT Health members: IBV (BodyPass coordinator), Atos Spain (Core Partner in CLC Spain), and Philips Electronics Nederland (Core Partner in CLC Belgium-Netherlands).
+3 out of 7 (43%) BodyPass partners are EIT Health members: IBV (BodyPass coordinator), Atos Spain (Core Partner in regional innovation hub Spain), and Philips Electronics Nederland (Core Partner in regional innovation hub Belgium-Netherlands).
 EU contribution allocated to EIT Health partners is € 1.68 million (66% of BodyPass total EU contribution).

 Back-UP and BodyPass projects will receive funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No 777090 and 779780, respectively.